Follow

 </template>

-If Vite is started you just have to save and have a look to your browser to see
+If Vite is started you just have to save and have a look at your browser to see

 Why not add some logic to play around